iomete/iom-docs/glossary/data-security.md

 ---
-title: Data Security
+title: What is Data Security?
 description: Data security is a set of practices and procedures designed to protect data from unauthorized access, theft, corruption, poisoning, or accidental loss.
 banner_description: Data security is a set of practices and procedures designed to protect data from unauthorized access, theft, corruption, poisoning, or accidental loss.
 It involves safeguarding sensitive data, such as personally identifiable information, financial information, health information, and intellectual property, throughout the data lifecycle, from creation to destruction.
 alphabet: D
 ---

-# Data Security

-## What is Data Security?
+# What is Data Security?

 Data security is a set of practices and procedures designed to protect data from unauthorized access, theft, corruption, poisoning, or accidental loss.
 It involves safeguarding sensitive data, such as personally identifiable information, financial information, health information, and intellectual property, throughout the data lifecycle, from creation to destruction.
 Data security encompasses everything from the physical security of hardware and storage devices to administrative and access controls, security of software applications, and data governance policies.